SJ-Jain-systems/Table-Tennis-Serve-Analysis/README.md

 This separation prevents data leakage.
 For example, `return_quality`, `rally_length`, and `point_end_type` are valuable explanatory fields, but they are unavailable at the moment a serve decision is made.

+A second, subtler leakage source exists even among pre-point fields: historical aggregate features (like a serve combo's win rate) can leak label information if a point's own outcome is included in its own aggregate.
+See **Historical Combo Statistics** below for how this is handled.

 ---

 ## Analytical Design